antor44/livestream_video/README.md

 **Q: In a low-power processor, is it possible to improve transcription in languages other than English?**

 A:  Yes, if you have knowledge of Artificial Intelligence programming, you would need to fine-tune a default model by retraining the model with a dataset of voices along with their transcriptions in a specific language.
 These datasets can be found online, as well as sample codes for fine-tuning a Whisper model.
+Whisper models must be converted to ggml format, to convert Whisper models to ggml format yourself, instructions are at: https://github.com/ggerganov/whisper.cpp/blob/master/models/README.md

 You can also try using the quantized models option, which can improve execution speed on certain processors.

 Alternatively, instead of running the AI engine on the CPU, you can try compiling whisper.cpp with partial GPU support using the cuBLAS library for Nvidia graphics cards or GPUs, or compile it with partial OpenCL GPU support using the CLBlast library for all graphics cards or GPUs, including Nvidia, AMD, and Intel.
 By doing so, you can significantly increase the execution speed by at least x2 or even more, depending on the GPU model you have, and this will allow you to run larger whisper models: